Verifying Switched System Stability With Logic: Proofs

-Each of these $p \in \sigfam$ premises is an ODE invariance question, which is decidable in \dL~\cite{DBLP:journals/jacm/PlatzerT20}.
+Each of these $p \in \sigfam$ premises is an ODE invariance question, which completely reduces to an arithmetic question by proof in \dL~\cite{DBLP:journals/jacm/PlatzerT20}.
 The derivation below shows how to derive arithmetical conditions on $\lterm$ from these premises.
-The right conjunct of $\invariants$, $\lterm < \ltermUpper$, is added to the domain constraint with a~\irref{dC} step; the cut premise is labeled \textcircled{4} and proved below.
-A subsequent~\irref{dC} step adds $\norm{x}\not=\varepsilon$ to the domain constraint using the contrapositive of antecedent \textcircled{a} and the derivation is completed with rule~\irref{BC} since the resulting assumptions are contradictory.
+The right conjunct of $\invariants$, $\lterm < \ltermUpper$, is added to the domain constraint with a~\irref{dC} step; the cut premise is labeled \circled{4} and proved below.
+A subsequent~\irref{dC} step adds $\norm{x}\not=\varepsilon$ to the domain constraint using the contrapositive of antecedent \circled{a} and the derivation is completed with rule~\irref{BC} since the resulting $\norm{x}=\varepsilon$ assumption in its premise contradicts the domain constraint $\norm{x}\not{=}\varepsilon$.

-{ \begin{sequentdeduction}[array] \linfer[dC]{ \linfer[dC]{ \linfer[BC]{ \linfer[qear]{ \lclose } {\lsequent{\norm{x}\not{=}\varepsilon, \norm{x}{=}\varepsilon}{\lfalse}} } {\lsequent{\norm{x}<\varepsilon}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p \land \lterm < \ltermUpper \land \norm{x}\not{=}\varepsilon}}{\,\norm{x}<\varepsilon}}} } {\lsequent{\textcircled{a}, \norm{x}<\varepsilon}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p \land \lterm < \ltermUpper}}{\,\norm{x}<\varepsilon}}} \qquad \textcircled{4} } {\lsequent{\textcircled{a}, \invariants}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p}}{\invariants}}} \end{sequentdeduction} }
+{ \begin{sequentdeduction}[array] \linfer[dC]{ \linfer[dC]{ \linfer[BC]{ \linfer[qear]{ \lclose } {\lsequent{\norm{x}\not{=}\varepsilon, \norm{x}{=}\varepsilon}{\lfalse}} } {\lsequent{\norm{x}<\varepsilon}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p \land \lterm < \ltermUpper \land \norm{x}\not{=}\varepsilon}}{\,\norm{x}<\varepsilon}}} } {\lsequent{\circled{a}, \norm{x}<\varepsilon}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p \land \lterm < \ltermUpper}}{\,\norm{x}<\varepsilon}}} \qquad \circled{4} } {\lsequent{\circled{a}, \invariants}{\dbox{\pevolvein{\D{x}{=}f_p{(x)}}{\ivr_p}}{\invariants}}} \end{sequentdeduction} }

-The derivation from \textcircled{4} is completed with a~\irref{dIcmp} step whose resulting arithmetic is implied by the bottom premise of rule~\irref{UGpASst}.
+The derivation from \circled{4} is completed with a~\irref{dIcmp} step whose resulting arithmetic is implied by the bottom premise of rule~\irref{UGpASst}.

 { \begin{sequentdeduction}[array] \linfer[dIcmp]{ \linfer[qear]{ \lclose } {\lsequent{\ivr_p}{ \lie[]{f_p}{\lterm} \leq 0}} } {\lsequent{\lterm < \ltermUpper}{\dbox{\pevolvein{\D{x}=f_p{(x)}}{\ivr_p}}{\lterm < \ltermUpper}}} \end{sequentdeduction} }